Stress-Related Illnesses

 IBD, including ulcerative colitis and Crohn's disease, has been related to chronic stress.
 Stress may exacerbate symptoms and lead to flare-ups of the disease.

-Stress can also impact acid reflux, a common gastrointestinal ailment, as it can change the way the stomach breaks down and make it more likely for stomach acid to escape into the esophagus.
+Stress can also impact acid reflux, a common gastrointestinal ailment, as it can change how the stomach breaks down and make it more likely for stomach acid to escape into the esophagus.

 Since the gut and the brain have a complex relationship known as the gut-brain axis, emotional health can significantly impact digestive health.